Video for Change Approaches

 • Supports and engages with reflective, critical discourses relating to development plans, practices and outcomes

-• Can support marginalised communities to critique and have an impact on development and development projects
+• Can support marginalised communities to have an impact on and critique development and development projects

 • Usually provides access to media tools, technologies and training as well as access to targeted audience